keeks-mtl/petiole/README.md

 - A user has the ability to use the like feature only when logged in.
 - A user can only like a plant once.
-- When clicked, the plant page reloads and adds a like to the count.
+- When clicked, the plant page reloads and adds a like to the count in the database.
 - The "likes" are used to order the plants on the main plant page.

 ### Search